Belin1234/Pinball/README.md

  - Triangles as collisions with impulse
  - Pikachu teleporting with a collision impulse
  - Digletts with a combo that if you hit the same diglett 3 times then it gives you a bonus for the combo
  - Ditto movement with a sensor
+ - Little sensors which each one gives you 100 points
  - Recharge system with a Bellsprout impulse ability (unfinished)
  - Score, lives and fps
  - Music and audio effects